IRS waives fines for farmers missing MF Global tax info

-CHICAGO (Reuters) - Tax officials will not penalize farmers who could not properly file their taxes because they had accounts at bankrupt broker MF Global.
+CHICAGO, March 26 (Reuters) - U.S. tax officials will not penalize farmers who could not properly file their taxes because they had accounts at bankrupt broker MF Global.

 The Internal Revenue Service said in a press release on Friday it would waive fines for farmers who underpaid their taxes because they did not receive forms reflecting profits and losses in MF Global accounts before a March 1 deadline.